unified

 Creating an editor

 This guide shows how to create an interactive online editor with unified.
+Something sometimes called a “playground”.
+Or a “dingus”.
 In it we’ll visualize syntactic properties of text by “syntax highlighting” them.
-The editor will run in a browser.
-It’ll be fast as we’re using virtual-dom (but you could use React and the like too).
+It’s made with React and runs in a browser.

 For this example we’ll create an app that visualizes sentence length.
-It’s based on a tip by Gary Provost, and the visualization is based on a tweet by @gregoryciotti.
+Based on a tip by Gary Provost.
+The visualization is based on a tweet by @gregoryciotti.

 You can also view this project with some more features online.